raphamorim/raphamorim.github.com/_posts/2026-04-18-introducing-glyph-protocol-for-terminals.md

 We spend enormous effort making terminal applications feel good to use, and then gate the entire experience behind a font installation step that is effectively invisible documentation.
 A beautiful TUI with broken glyphs is not a beautiful TUI.

 A terminal is supposed to be a canvas.
 If the canvas cannot render what the application asks it to, the canvas is incomplete.

+[^nerdfont-size]: The Nerd Fonts v3.2.1 release ships most families at 6–12 MB per weight — JetBrainsMono Nerd Font Regular is around 7.8 MB, FiraCode Nerd Font Regular around 10.4 MB, and the "complete" symbol-only archive is roughly 60 MB across all variants.

+[^apc-vs-osc]: OSC carries a single decimal integer as its command identifier, shared across every terminal on the planet.
+OSC 52 is xterm's clipboard extension; OSC 133 is shell-integration marks; OSC 1337 is iTerm2's extension surface; OSC 8 is hyperlinks.
+Adding a new protocol over OSC means reserving a free number in that global space and hoping no other terminal picks it for something else.
+APC has no such namespace — each application-defined command is self-identifying, and terminals that don't recognise the prefix drop the sequence cleanly.